meet the band

 Embassy of Joy – Addiction: https://vimeo.com/112187053 www.gretchenrhodesmusic.com

-Chris Curtis has a long history of musical production in his background.
-Born and raised in Southern California, Chris became interested in music as a pre-teen; he learned to play drums and started touring with bands as soon as he could drive.
+Southern California native Chris Curtis has a long history in musical production.
+Chris became interested in music as a preteen; he learned to play drums and started touring with bands as soon as he could drive.

 After 14 successful years at his recording studio, Curtis decided to return to live sound engineering.
-Introduced to the Dave Mason camp by long time friend and keyboardist Bill Mason, Curtis has been with the Mason team since 2003.
-When not on tour, Curtis continues to produce and engineer in his studio, and also enjoys sharpening his U.S. History knowledge just for fun.
+Introduced to Dave by long time friend and keyboardist Bill Mason, Curtis has been with the Mason team since 2003.
+When not on tour, Curtis continues to produce and engineer in his studio and enjoys sharpening his knowledge of U.S. history just for fun.

 BUS DRIVER / ASSISTANT TO DAVE MASON

-David Grubb was born and raised in Arkansas and comes from a musical family.
+Arkansas native David Grubb comes from a musical family.
 His interest in playing music started at the age of 14, inspired by Stevie Ray Vaughn’s amazing guitar work.
 He started studying music, playing guitar and drums.
-Later, Grubb formed a band with three of his musical friends that ran is impressively still going today, over 15 years later.
+Later, Grubb formed a band with three of his friends that is impressively still together today - more than 15 years later.

-We know we are safe and cared for in his capable hands.
-He hails from decades of tour managing.
-We call him ‘the Oracle’ because he seems to know everything about everything, or at least knows how to find the answers.
+New York City native, Rick Kelly has spent decades in tour management.
+The Dave Mason Band knows they are safe and cared for in Rick’s capable hands.
+He’s known as ‘the Oracle’ because he seems to know everything about everything, or at least knows how to find the answers.

-Growing up in NYC, his mother worked for Robert Mellin Inc., a major publishing company in the heyday of “Tin Pan Alley” located in the 1650 Broadway building.
-He was instantly fascinated with music and the recording industry and got to see things being done at the Famous Allegro studios in the same building while witnessing up and coming music execs like Doug Morris & Bert Burns.
-At age 16 he saw his first live show.
-He snuck in the Fillmore East.
-Instantly taken by the energy of the performers and the workers, he went back many time, getting to see shows like the Allman Brothers, Delaney & Bonnie with Eric Clapton, Jack Bruce & Friends and Leslie West’s Mountain to name a few.
+While Rick was growing up, his mother worked for Robert Mellin Inc., a major publishing company in the heyday of “Tin Pan Alley” located in the 1650 Broadway building - the same building that was home to the Famous Allegro studios.
+Rick was instantly fascinated with music and the recording industry, and witnessed up and coming music execs like Doug Morris and Bert Berns.
+At 16 he snuck into the Fillmore East and saw his first live show.
+Kelly was instantly taken by the energy of the performers and the workers and he went back many times; getting to see shows like the Allman Brothers, Delaney & Bonnie with Eric Clapton, Jack Bruce & Friends and Leslie West’s Mountain to name a few.

-He moved to Los Angeles and made a few local friends who played in various garage bands.
-He become engrossed in the guitar and began playing, but more so helped friends with their band by moving equipment, doing sound, and repairing guitars.
-The consummate roadie was born.
+Kelly moved to Los Angeles and befriended musicians who played in various garage bands.
+He become engrossed in guitar and began playing; he also started helping friends with their bands by moving equipment, doing sound, and repairing guitars.
+The consummate roadie was born!

-Rick has worked with more than 50 bands over the course of 42 years including acts like Foreigner, REO Speedwagon, Black Sabbath, Sammy Hagar and Van Halen.
-Of all these bands there were only 3 that he says he listened to as a fan prior to being in the business, and the longest being Dave Mason who he had been a fan of since 1967.
+Rick has worked with more than 50 bands over the course of 42 years including Foreigner, REO Speedwagon, Black Sabbath, Sammy Hagar and Van Halen.
+Of all the bands he has worked with, there were only three that he listened to as being a fan of prior to to being in the business… the longest being Dave Mason who he had been a fan of since 1967.

-In 2013 when Dave called him to work he felt it an honor and a privilege to join a team that had its origins steeped in the beginning of the rock music revolution as it meant to Rick, personally.
-We feel we are very lucky to have him.
+Kelly was honored when Dave asked him to join a team that had its origins steeped in the beginning of the rock music revolution… and the feeling is mutual.
+The Dave Mason Band feels very lucky to have Rick.

+Winifred Wilson is Dave Mason Band’s hostess with the mostest.
 Winifred thinks one of the best parts about touring is being with all the people who show up.
-She works behind the scenes with Dave, but you’ll see her out front at all the shows, either at the merchandise booth or greeting our friends and fans.
+Wilson is hard at work behind the scene with Dave and the team - ensuring each and every show is amazing… but you’ll also see her out front at all our shows, greeting friends and fans and working at the merchandise booth.

 Winifred blogs about experiencing yoga in everyday life on the road on her website www.winifredwilson.com.
 When she’s not on tour or teaching she’s writing a book called Downdog for Roaddogs and wondering if she will have the guts to publish it.